dfinity/ic-hs/README.md

  * `ic-ref` does not need to support canisters that are large or very long-running.

- * No persitence across runs of `ic-ref`.
+ * No persistence across runs of `ic-ref`.

  * It is explicitly not desirable to share code between reference and production implementation, to achieve the multi-version cross-checking effect.
 Not using Rust for `ic-ref` helps with that.

- * No guaranteed protection against bad effects from malicous interactions.
+ * No guaranteed protection against bad effects from malicious interactions.

  * No duplication of commonly available functionality.
 In particular, the assumption is that the production implementation will use a mature Wasm embedder that implements Wasm validation correctly, so `ic-ref` does not itself implement validation.

-Furthermore there are some stretch goals that would be nice to have, but not if reqiures compromising the main goals.
+Furthermore there are some stretch goals that would be nice to have, but not if requires compromising the main goals.

  * The reference implementation describes _one_ possible execution, but not _all_ possible behaviours of the Public Spec.
 If this can be changed (e.g.